Overview

 The Right Prompt

-The most important part of developing discussion boards is the prompt.
+The most important part of developing an online course discussion is the prompt.
 Make sure the prompt is relevant to the topic and to the real world.
 Try not to make discussions an “assignment” where they are just answering a question—you want to promote discussion.
 When building a discussion prompt, you want to:

 Guidance to Students